 The Master thesis is mainly performed during the second year and comprises 30, 45 or 60 högskolepoäng (equivalent to ECTS credits).
 This means that the student may choose a less extensive master thesis and combine this with further course studies in other related areas, or more in-depth courses in the same field.
 Courses not included in the curriculum must be approved by the Program Board after consultation with the Study Counselor.

-Courses may contain compulsory elements that mean extra costs for the student.
+Courses may contain compulsory elements that means extra costs for the student.

-- Bachelor's degree with a major in the field of biology.
-The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university.
+- Bachelor's degree with a major in the field of biology

-- 5 ECTS credits in the field of ecology
+- 5 ECTS credits in the field of physiology

 The thesis work should be of scientifically high quality and be carried out in close contact with the research groups involved in the programme and in the area of the profile chosen by the student.
 The thesis should be written and presented in English.
+The thesis should be written and presented in English.
 If possible, the work should be presented orally at the minisymposium arranged by the Division of Biology and all students are supposed to be present.
 In this case, the requirement of prior attendance at final thesis seminars is disregarded.

 To be qualified to conduct a degree project of 60 ECTS credits, the student must be admitted to the master’s programme and have completed at least 30 ECTS credits from courses within the programme, of which 24 ECTS credits must be at the advanced (graduate) level within the main field of study.